 T-Sweeper: Realtime cw Terahertz spectroscopy

-Terahertz radiation is increasingly employed in industrial environments for process monitoring and material inspection.
-The layer thickness of coatings, the structure of polymer components or imperfections in non-conductive materials can be investigated.
+Terahertz radiation is increasingly employed for process monitoring and material inspection in industry.
+The layer thickness of coatings, the structure of polymers or imperfections in non-conductive materials can be investigated.

-With the T-Sweeper, Fraunhofer HHI enhances the speed of continuous wave Terahertz spectroscopy by the factor 160 compared to state-of-the-art systems: 8 spectra per second with a bandwidth of more than 2 THz can be acquired.
+Fraunhofer HHI presents a live demonstration of the novel spectrometer T-Sweeper, which enhances the speed of cw terahertz spectroscopy by a factor 160 compared to state-of-the-art systems: 8 spectra per second with a bandwidth of more than 2 THz can be acquired.
 This makes cw THz systems a cost-efficient alternative to pulsed systems.

 CyberGlove - Motion Capture with Nerves out of Glass

 Multifunctional fiber sensor platform for human-machine interface or motion capture